lsst-dm/dm_dev_guide/docs/package_docs.rst

 The **summary** should be a concise one-sentence description the repository.
 These summaries are critical for browsing repositories at https://github.com/lsst and for GitHub search.

-The **hompage** should be set to the package's user guide page in the deployed software documentation (point to the 'latest' branch of the documentation).
+The **homepage** should be set to the package's user guide page in the deployed software documentation (point to the 'latest' branch of the documentation).

 .. _pkg-doc-readme: